willbehn/mtg-guessing-game/README.md

 ### Key Features
 - The backend is implemented using Spring Boot, retrieving card data from the [Scryfall API](https://scryfall.com/docs/api).
 The data is processed into a series of hints for the user.
 - The frontend is built with React and communicates with the backend to display hints and gather user input.
-The frontend also fetches data direclty from teh scryfall api for card name suggestions.
+The frontend also fetches data direclty from the scryfall api for card name suggestions.
-- **The project is currently a work in progress, but you can view a demo [here](https://vercel-test-lyart-one.vercel.app).**
+- **The project is currently a work in progress, but you can view a demo [here](https://mtg-guessing-game.vercel.app).**

 ## Technologies Used